 The orange juice I buy at the store always seems to look and taste the same.

-The USDA sets a fairly narrow tolerance for the brix, ratio, and some of the other natural “chemical” characteristics of the orange used as the standards for the grade of “USDA orange juice” that is available for sale in the US.
+The USDA sets a fairly narrow tolerance for the brix ratio (the sugar content of an aqueous solution), and some of the other natural “chemical” characteristics of the orange used as the standards for the grade of “USDA orange juice” that is available for sale in the US.
 This standard has come to be recognized and used by most of the world.
 Commercially the juice of oranges is “blended” together so the final orange juice product fits within the grade requirements.